-Working in a site of special scientific interest and a special area of conservation, the highest protected status in the UK with the largest collection of ancient Oak trees in Europe, Robert Woodhead Limited have built the new and exciting gateway into Sherwood Forest.
+Working in a site of special scientific interest and a special area of conservation, the highest protected status in the UK with the largest collection of ancient Oak trees in western Europe, Robert Woodhead Limited have built the new and exciting gateway into Sherwood Forest.